Faial Island: Settlement by the Flemish following Josse van Huerter (late 1400s)

 In 1467, Huerter returned to Faial on a new expedition, supported by the Duchess, who "ordered men and women of all conditions, as well as priests to convey their religious orders, in addition to ships loaded with furniture and utensils necessary for the land and construction of houses, and she sent them for two years, with everything they needed for subsistence" (according to a caption made by the German geographer Martin Behaim on the Nuremberg Globe).
 Valentim Fernandes also noted that Isabella had ordered civil criminals to be deported to the island.
-Infante D. Fernando (Duke of Viseu and Master of the Order of Christ) gave Van Heutere the title of Captain-Major of the island.
-Immediately, the new colonists had problems in their new colony, due to a lack of potable water.
+Infante D. Fernando, the Duke of Viseu and Master of the Order of Christ, gave Van Huerter the title of Captain-Major of the island.
+Immediately, the new colonists faced challenges due to a lack of potable water.
 They moved their settlement to the adjacent valley (which continues to bear the name of Flamengos, the Portuguese term for Flemish or literally, Flemish people).
 Van Huerter constructed a small chapel, consecrated in the name of Santa Cruz (Holy Cross).
-He eventually returned temporarily to Lisbon, where he married Beatriz de Macedo, governess of the Duke of Viseu.
+He eventually returned temporarily to Lisbon, where he married Beatriz de Macedo, the governess of the Duke of Viseu.
 Still an apt negotiator, he returned to Faial promoting the settlement of the colony and his holdings.
-He convinced a second group of settlers, under the Flemish nobleman Willem van der Haegen (later known as Guilherme da Silveira) to bring his compatriots, their families and support staff to the island in 1467.
+He convinced a second group of settlers, under the Flemish nobleman Willem van der Haegen (later known as Guilherme da Silveira) to bring his compatriots, their families, and support staff to the island in 1467.

 The settlers concentrated in the area of Conceição and Porto Pim, creating the nuclei of the Vila de Orta (later the Vila de Horta), a name transliterated from the surname of Josse van Huerter.
-By 1490, this Flemish community numbered approximately 1,500 people, and were joined by several families from the Alentejo, Moinho and other islands in the archipelago.
+By 1490, this Flemish community numbered approximately 1,500 people and was joined by several families from the Alentejo, Moinho and other islands in the archipelago.
 The rapid growth of the island, in this phase, was the result of the cultivation of wheat, and the growth in the woad industry.
-It was some time later, when the island's name changed to "Fayal", due to the large number of Faya trees (Myrica faya).
-With the island's improving economy more Portuguese settled and rapidly the Flemish influence diminished.
+It was some time later, when the island's name changed to "Fayal", due to a large number of Faya trees (Myrica faya).
+With the island's improving economy, more Portuguese settled and rapidly the Flemish influence diminished.